bravelocation/daysleft/README.md

 **The app was written as part of a &quot;develop in the open&quot; project, so if you're interested you can read more at [http://bravelocation.com/countthedaysleft](http://bravelocation.com/countthedaysleft)**

+## Developer requirements ##

+If you want to build this app yourself, you'll need to provide some API settings:

+- Settings.plist that contains your Google Ads ID
+- GoogleService-Info.plist that contains your Firebase details

 # License #

 (The MIT License)